Cosmology from a gauge induced gravity: Induced gravity from a Yang-Mills theory

 Needless to say, the last two terms in \eqref{ym-map-grav} are recognized as the Einstein-Hilbert and the cosmological constant terms in the first order formalism.
-The other terms account for generalized terms of our effective gravity action, namely, a quadratic curvature and a quadratic torsion term.
+The other terms account for generalized terms of our effective gravity action, namely, a Yang-Mills-like term for the curvature and torsion.
+Perhaps, for the sake of clarity, it is worth expressing \eqref{ym-map-grav} in spacetime coordinates,